 “Zero Covid” strategy in China: Philibert, a Belgian expatriate confined to Shanghai, recounts his ultra-controlled daily life

 In China, we do not joke with the Covid.
 The country is continuing its “zero Covid” policy.
 Millions of inhabitants are currently reconfigured across the country, sometimes for only a few proven cases.
 We were able to reach a Belgian who lives in Shanghai.
-He tells us about his ultra-controlled daily life.
+He tells us regarding his ultra-controlled daily life.

 A deserted city.
 The 26 million inhabitants of Shanghai in China have been confined since April 1.
 A Belgian expatriate is one of them.
 He still does not know when he will be able to leave his home.